luchi1714/P2P-Blockchain-Network/protocol.md

 The following is a detailed  description of the protocol used to implement a blockchain in a peer-to-peer environment through means of a tracker.

-CURRENTLY, NOTHING IS FIXED, AS IT IS THE FIRST DRAFT OF THE PROTOCOLE.

 ## Network